USER MANUAL BP409C BEKO

 Dear Customer,

-Thank you for preferring a Beko product.
-We hope that you get the best results from your product which has been manufactured with high quality and state-of-the-art technology.
-Therefore, please read this entire user manual and all other accompanying documents carefully before using the product and keep it as a reference for future use.
-If you handover the product to someone else, give the user manual as well.
+Thank you for choosing a Beko product.
+We hope you get the best results from your product, which has been manufactured with high quality and state-of-the-art technology.
+Therefore, please read this entire user manual and all other accompanying documents carefully before using the product, and keep it for future reference.
+If you pass the product on to someone else, give them the user manual as well.
 Follow all warnings and information in the user manual.

 Meanings of the symbols

-Following symbols are used in the various section of this manual:
+The following symbols are used in various sections of this manual:

 | Do not cover it. |